-Our analysis reveals an overall difference of 21.8 % between the average pay (hourly rate) of our male and female employees.
-A 3.2% decline on the previous year, and a 17.2% decline since Gender Pay Gap reporting commenced in 2018.
+Our analysis reveals an overall difference of 15.4% between the average pay (hourly rate) of our male and female employees.
+A 6.4% decline on the previous year, and a 23.6% decline since Gender Pay Gap reporting commenced in 2018.

 The headlines set out the gender profile by hourly pay, bonus payment and by pay quartile.
 We also looked at the gender pay of our employees at different professional levels and grades.
-Since the 2020 report, we have improved the pay gap in the majority of career levels, with the exception of Senior Expert, Management and Director levels where we have more work to do.
-However, at the Director, Senior Director and Executive career levels, a lower representation of female employees compared to their male colleagues explains the corresponding gender pay gap, and the need to continue to focus and improve in this area.
+Since the 2021 report, we have improved the pay gap in the majority of career levels, and we are now making some impact in our Senior Expert, Management and Director levels but there is still more work to do, and this will continue to be a focus area for us.